sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

 Create Databricks Connection
 ----------

-Create a connection in Fire Insights under your Application for connecting to Databricks.
+Create a connection in Fire Insights to Databricks.

+It can be created by the Administrator under Administration/Global Connections.
+These connections are available for everyone to use.

+It can also be created by any user with their Application.
+In this case, it is only available to the Application and its users.

 * Specify your Databricks Token.
 * Specify the Databricks JDBC URL of your cluster in Databricks.